super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 A more primitive strategy is to always select a slot connected to the previously assigned slot.

-In practice, dynamically using the most constrained slot as next slot often follows connections (the previous assignment constraining significantly the crossing slots).
+> — In practice, using the currently most constrained slot as next slot seems to often follows
+> connections (the previous assignment constraining significantly the crossing slots).

 #### Word Selection